capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/collection/manage-collection/collection-burn.md

 _In this example, we use the graphql-request library._

 You first need to prepare a stringified query to get collection data from a specific collection id, as we did in the query(id) function.
 Do not hesitate to adapt the information you require in your query.
-When the query is ready, you can make the request to our indexer by providing both the indexer endpoint and the query.
-To check if the collection is burned, the `**owner**` should be set to null and the `**timestampBurn**` must be filled.
+When the query is ready, you can request our indexer by providing both the indexer endpoint and the query.
+To check if the collection is burned, the `**owner**` should be set to null, and the `**timestampBurn**` must be filled.

 ```typescript showLineNumbers
 import { request, gql } from "graphql-request";